Dash-Industry-Forum/Ingest/DASH-IF-Ingest.bs.md

            Transmission Control Protocol (TCP) as defined in [[!RFC793]]

    <dfn dfn> Arrival Time </dfn>:
-            The time a metadata item is seen by the application for the first time, e.g. an announcement/avail
+            The time a metadata item is seen/observed by the application for the first time, e.g. an announcement/avail

    <dfn dfn> Application time </dfn>:
               The time a metadata event is applied to a stream (if applicable)